openmovementproject/openmovement/Mechanical/Hannan Snap Visor - COVID19/README.md

 ## Sterilisation

 YOU MUST STERILISE THESE VISORS PRIOR TO USE.
 They are designed to be shipped straight from manufacture and it is the recipients responsibility to sterilise the visor.

+The standard method of cleaning is to use a detergent product either combined/ sequentially with a decontamination product as agreed by the local infection prevention and control (IPC) specialists.

+They should be rinsed thoroughly to remove any residual detergent or cleaning product and left to dry.

 While this process is likely to be specific to each organisation, there are a few ways you can achieve this.
 The primary method for the NHS currently uses Clinell Wipes.
 Clinell Wipes are a mixture of chlorhexidine gluconate and  isopropyl alcohol 70% and have a usage time of 60s before needing to be dicarded.

 While Polypropylene and PET can be technically autoclaved.
 This method has NOT been tested with this design.

 ## Usage